arturoalcibia/arturoalcibia.github.io/_posts/2021-01-01-visual-scripting-aaSnippetMaker.md

 ---
 layout: post
-title: Visual scripting | Capture your actions inside Maya subtitle :
+title: Capture your actions inside Maya | Visual scripting
-tags: [Maya, python, PyQt, Qt, script editor]
+tags: [Maya, python, PyQt]
 author: Arturo Alcibia
 comments : True
 ---

-- [x] First post of the year!

-## TL;DR:

-This tool captures everything you do on Maya to automatically have it converted to `Python`/`MEL`
+This tool captures everything you do on Maya to automatically have it converted to `Python`/`MEL`.
+You can also script visually!

 You can also modify the commands parameters from the UI.